-While you may be thoroughly convinced of your senior parent’s new living arrangements, feelings of reluctance, or resentment on the part of your spouse can create stress and relationship issues.
+While you may be thoroughly convinced of your senior parent’s new living arrangements, feelings of reluctance, or resentment on the part a family member can create stress.

-Are you prepared to handle increasing care needs?
-While Dad might need just a little additional help now, disease progression and the normal frailties associated with aging will change the amount of care needed with time.
-Think about such potential complications such as incontinence, bathing difficulties, wandering, and falls.
+While they may just need a little help currently, disease progression and the normal frailties associated with aging will change the amount of care needed.
+Think about the potential difficulties.